Sondzus/algstat561/README.md

 **It is important to be familiar with the independence concepts so that you can better understand the lecture.**

 * [lecture 4 slides PDF](lecture4.pdf)
+	* there is a typo on slide 8. can you spot it? (hint: which variable is non-binary...)
 * [in-class worksheet](ws2.pdf)

 ## Useful Info